PTRRupprecht/Photon-yield-and-pulse-dispersion/README.md

 This case report is intended for two-photon microscope users who are keen on understanding more about the technical details and especially about what can go wrong with two-photon microscopes.
 It is written in a lab journal style and will not be peer-reviewed.
 Comments, suggestions and corrections, however, are much appreciated.

-The beautiful [publication template](https://github.com/AndrewGYork/publication_template/) for this report was provided by [Andrew York](https://github.com/AndrewGYork/).
+The beautiful [publication template](https://github.com/AndrewGYork/publication_template/) for this report had been designed by [Andrew York](https://github.com/AndrewGYork/).

 #### Contact